 Science in Middle School at ACDS is about inquiry, problem solving, hands-on learning, experimenting in the lab and utilizing technology to understand science.

 At ACDS, we believe children learn science best by actively doing science.
-Our Middle School science curriculum integrates science, technology, engineering and math – STEM/STEAM – in a blend of lab activities and demonstrations, digital simulations, and small group projects, in addition to traditional lecture and textbook study.
+Our Middle School science curriculum integrates science, technology, engineering and math – STEM – in a blend of lab activities and demonstrations, digital simulations, and small group projects, in addition to traditional lecture and textbook study.

 Middle School science at ACDS presents a rigorous introduction to chemistry, biology, physics, environmental science, engineering design, genetics and earth science.
 The concepts students survey in their texts and lecture sessions come to life when they design and conduct science and engineering investigations, providing first-hand experience with applying scientific methods and "doing good science."